Have you ever wondered just how many bear attacks occur each year? I am lucky, I live in a part of the world where bears are not an issue for anybody.

 The truth is, you have approximately a 0.02% chance of being attacked by a bear.
 Yet, despite these low odds, bear attacks still occur, especially in North America.
 Keep reading to learn the most interesting facts and statistics that shine a truthful light on Yogi and Boo-Boo.

-Below are five of the most interesting bear facts for 2023.
+Below are the most interesting bear facts for 2023.

 Bear Attack Hotspots

 Three species of bear are native to North America, and one of these is the polar bear.
 With such a wide dispersal range, there are still four key hotspots for bear attack activity.